darkwizard242/cis_ubuntu_2004/README.md

 # Variable to store value of PASS_MIN_DAYS for password change.
 ubuntu_2004_cis_require_passmindays: '1'

+# Variable to store value of INACTIVE to set set the default password inactivity period to 30 days.
+ubuntu_2004_cis_require_passwarnage: '7'

 # Variable to store value of PASS_WARN_AGE for setting password expiration alert in number of days.
-ubuntu_2004_cis_require_passwarnage: '7'
+ubuntu_2004_cis_require_passinactive: '30'

 # can be one of 'iptables' or 'nftables' or 'ufw'.
 ubuntu_2004_cis_firewall: ufw